Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: On Gibbs measures

-We now consider the case when there is one pairing between $:\!
-Y_N^2 \!:$ and $\ZZ_N$, say $(n_1, n_3)$ is a pairing without loss of generality.
-By Lemma \ref{LEM:nua} (iii) and Lemma~\ref{LEM:conv}~(i) repetitively, we obtain the following bound of the second moment:
+\noi For the case when there is one pairing between $:\!
+Y_N^2 \!:$ and $\ZZ_N$, say $(n_1, n_3)$ is a pairing without loss of generality, by the Ito isometry \eqref{ito} and the discrete convolution inequality in Lemma~\ref{LEM:conv}~(i) repetitively, we obtain the following contribution for $\E [ | (:\!
+Y_N^2 \!: \ZZ_N)^\wedge (n) |^2 ]$: